JaGeo/JaGeo/README.md

 :page_with_curl: You can find a list of my publications [here](https://scholar.google.de/citations?user=bggcIYEAAAAJ&hl=en).

 :computer: My [website](https://jageo.github.io/) contains more info.
+And, you can find me on [Twitter](https://twitter.com/MolecularXtal).

 <!--
 **JaGeo/JaGeo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.